idmytro/XState-Vue-Workshop/README.md

 You can check out

-- the [course](https://frontendmasters.com/courses/xstate-react) on Frontend Masters.
+- the [original React app](https://github.com/davidkpiano/frontend-masters-react-workshop) on Frontend Masters.
 - the [Svelte port](https://github.com/annaghi/xstate-svelte-workshop)

 ## XState